-For my own production, I tried to optimize the pattern and manufacture of the cloth mask, so there’s no need to touch and straighten it out while wearing.
-To achieve this, the mask should fit snugly and gapless around the nose, cheek and chin and not slide up the eyes or down the nose.
-Other points I found important were easy replacement of parts such as wire, filter and ribbon, plus quick and simple sewing, washing and ironing without much ado.
+For my own production, I optimized the pattern and manufacture of the cloth mask, to make it fit gapless and fog-free around nose, cheeks and chin and reliably stay in place, so it doesn’t slide up the eyes or down the nose.
+Individual parts such as wire, filter and ties are very easy to replace, plus the mask is quick and simple to sew, wash and iron.

 Test Series of Different Mask Shapes

-First, I just meant to sew a couple of cloth masks for myself, my family, some friends, friends of the family and family of friends.
-To find a suitable shape, I tried all the well-known sewing patterns, but didn’t like their fit – and then the pattern nerd took over (long ago, I studied fashion design, with focus on historical women’s sports apparel and seemingly impossible patterns… :)).
-Finally, I combined a hybrid pattern from known features, plus a few hacks.
+First, I just meant to sew a couple of cloth masks for myself, family and friends, friends of the family and family of friends.
+To find a suitable shape, I tested all the sewing patterns known at the time, but didn’t like their fit – and then the pattern nerd took over (long ago, I studied fashion design, with focus on historical sports apparel and seemingly impossible patterns… :)).
+Finally, I combined a hybrid pattern from known features, plus a couple of my own hacks!

 Features of my Optimized Hybrid Cloth Mask

-My hybrid cloth mask has a special pleat for the nose that adapts very well to the face, even without wire.
-It does not push up the eyes or down the nose, and it enables speech, laughter or yawning without slipping.
-The upper seam can hold a nose wire to improve the fit even further and protect glasses from fogging.
-The wire can be removed through a little opening in the seam and runs across the entire width of the mask, so you can hardly injure yourself with it.
+My hybrid cloth mask has a reverse pleat for the nose that adapts gaplessly to the face, even without wire.
+It does not push up to the eyes or down the nose, and it reliably stays in place when you speak, laugh or yawn.
+The top seam can hold a nose wire, to improve the fit even further and protect glasses from fogging.
+The wire can be removed through an invisible opening in the seam and runs across the entire width of the mask, so you can hardly injure yourself.

-I opted for folds that give more air to breathe, move less with facial expressions and gently enclose the chin.
-In addition, straight folds have the advantage of a flat lay-down shape, which is easier to sew and to iron.
-The trapezoid shaped pattern corresponds with the anatomy of the face, it fits slim and less bulgy on the chin than a rectangle.
+I opted for pleats that give more air to breathe, move along with facial expressions and gently enclose the chin.
+In addition, straight pleats have the advantage of a flat lay-down shape, which is easier to sew and to iron.
+The trapezoid pattern corresponds with the anatomy of the face, it fits much more snug and less bulgy on the chin than a rectangle.

-The side of the mask has a piped drawstring tunnel, which is individually adjustable and can be slightly creased, so the side does not protrude and a tight fit can be achieved.
-Thanks to the drawstring, elastic ear straps or a head ribbon (I prefer a continuous strap that ties in the neck) can be individually adjusted and easily exchanged.
+The side of the mask has a drawstring channel, which can be slightly creased, so the side does not gape at all and a tight fit can be achieved.
+Thanks to the casing, elastic ear loops or a head tie can easily be adjusted and exchanged.

 At the bottom of the mask, there is a small opening for the insertion of a disposable filter of your own choice.